ASchneider-GitHub/PiHole-PiVPN-Creation/README.md

 ### Installation Instructions and Resources:
 For a guide on how to set up the PiHole, along with adding blocklists, regex, and whitelists, click [here](https://github.com/ASchneider-GitHub/PiHole-Creation/blob/master/PiHole-Creation-Guide.md)
+For a guide on how to set up the PiVPN server, along with creating client config files, click [here](https://github.com/ASchneider-GitHub/PiHole-Creation/blob/master/PiVPN-Creation-Guide.md)

 ### Miscellaneous Notes:
-- The `Creation-Guide.md` document was created using [stackedit.io](https://stackedit.io/app) to provide a live Markdown preview
+- The creation guide documents were drafted using [stackedit.io](https://stackedit.io/app) to provide a live Markdown preview